AnAngryGoose/medialinker/README.md

   - There are functions that will "pass-through" already properly strctured files without touching them.

 ### Safe presentation layer for media servers
+medialnk functionally does not have the ability to delete, move, rename, or otherwise change your existing seeding/source library.

 Your files need to stay where/how they are because of **torrent seeding**, shared storage, or existing workflows.

-  - medialnk functionally does not have the ability to delete, move, rename, or otherwise change your existing seeding/source library medialnk separates:
+medialnk separates:

 - **where your files actually live**
 - **how Jellyfin/Plex sees them**

 That lets your storage stay practical for downloads, seeding, pooling, or archival purposes while the linked library stays clean and media-server friendly.

 ### Symlink presentation layer